-When a garage door gets stuck, most people assume a problem with their door opener or springs.
+Most people assume a problem with their door opener or springs when a garage door gets stuck.
 This may be true in some cases, but checking for obstructions to the door’s tracks, bent rollers, and loose cables before calling for service can save you time and money.

 It may seem obvious, but you’d be surprised how often people overlook things in their garage door tracks and the area around them.
 This is a cause of many problems with doors that open and close without coming off of their tracks or getting stuck midway through opening/closing.
 If there’s anything in the way, such as snow, trash cans, or even toys, remove them.